 Ready-made clothing zippers can rarely be replaced with a purchased zipper in the exact same length.
 It is necessary to alter the zipper to make it work.
 Using the broken zipper, align the tops of the zipper and mark the end of the zipper teeth on the new zipper.Continue to 3 of 10 below.

 Bar Tack It

 Bar tack the new zipper at the mark.
 A bar tack can be made by using the zigzag function on your sewing machine.
 Reduce the stitch length and widen the width of your zigzag to clear the zipper teeth.
 Stitch repeatedly to create a very strong stopping point for the zipper pull.
 Cut the zipper just below the bar tack.Continue to 4 of 10 below.

 Fold the top of the zipper tape under the zipper.
 Insert the zipper tape into the opening between the layers of fabric in the same place you removed the zipper.
 Baste in place.Continue to 5 of 10 below.

 05 of 10

 Use your zipper foot with the foot set to hold the tape in place to sew the zipper in place.
 Stitch as close to the bottom of the zipper as possible.Continue to 6 of 10 below.

 Close the pants and place the unattached zipper tape in position, where you removed the zipper.
 Fold the top of the zipper tape to the front side of the zipper.
 Pin or baste in place.Continue to 7 of 10 below.

 07 of 10

-Using a sharp hand sewing needle, hide the knot under the zipper tape where it is folded under.
-Bring the needle through the fabric, catching just ONE layer of the fabric, so that your stitches will not be seen on the outside of the garment.Continue to 8 of 10 below.
+Using a sharp-hand sewing needle, hide the knot under the zipper tape where it is folded under.
+Bring the needle through the fabric, catching only one layer of the fabric, so that your stitches will not be seen on the outside of the garment.Continue to 8 of 10 below.

 08 of 10